What Is Hemochromatosis?

 Normally, your intestines absorb just the right amount of iron from the foods you eat.
 But in hemochromatosis, your body absorbs too much, and it has no way to get rid of it.
-So, your body stores the excess iron in your joints and in organs like your liver, heart, and pancreas.
+So, your body stores the excess iron in your joints and organs such as your liver, heart, skin, pituitary gland, and pancreas.
 This damages them.
-If it’s not treated, hemochromatosis can make your organs stop working.
+If left untreated, hemochromatosis can make your organs stop working.

 There are two types of this condition -- primary and secondary.

 Primary hemochromatosis is hereditary, meaning it runs in families.
-If you get two of the genes that cause it, one from your mother and one from your father, you’ll have a higher risk of getting the disorder.
+The condition is autosomal recessive, which means you have to get two of the genes that cause it -- one from your mother and one from your father -- to have hemochromatosis.

 Up to half of people who have hemochromatosis don’t get any symptoms.
 In men, symptoms tend to show up between ages 30 and 50.
-Women often don’t show signs of this condition until they’re over 50 or past menopause.
-That may be because they lose iron when they get their periods and give birth.
+Women often don’t show any signs of this condition until they’re over 50 or past menopause .
+Symptoms of hereditary hemochromatosis are the same as those of secondary hemochromatosis.

 Symptoms of hemochromatosis include: